Connect with others who understand.

 Medication

 Tumor necrosis factor-alpha (TNF-alpha) inhibitors can decrease your ability to fight infections, leading to swollen lymph nodes.
-However, recent studies have found that there is no increased risk of lymphoma in people taking TNF-alpha inhibitors.
+However, while some recent studies haven’t found a clear link between these medicines and a higher risk of lymphoma, results are still mixed, so doctors continue to watch closely.

 In addition, vaccines can cause temporary lymph node swelling near the site of the vaccination.